Moritisimor/CascadeShell/README.md

 - Add some colors (not super important, but makes the shell less bland.)

 ## Commands
-Unlike with many other shells, CλSH Talks a lot and will inform the user of success or failure.
-This is an intentional design choice and serves to help the average user.
+Unlike with many other shells, CλSH talks a lot and will inform the user of success or failure.
+This is an intentional design choice and serves to help beginners or those who simply want a talkative shell.

-CλSH has a few built in commands, these include:
+CλSH has a few built-in commands, these include:

 ### Chdir
 ```Console